Origin

 2. Stake OGN using the Origin App

-4. Submit the proposal for a signaling vote
+4. Submit the proposal on Snapshot for a signaling vote

 (Set the voting period for 1 week for new yield strategies, or 2 weeks for new collateral)